JRafDev/DC101_Game_Bianzon-John-Rafael/README.md

 How to Play
 ---
-Press the Begin Trial button to start the game.
+1.Press the Begin Trial button to start the game.
-The game begins at Level 1, with a grid of face-down cards.
+2.The game begins at Level 1, with a grid of face-down cards.
-Click on a card to flip it and reveal the spirit.
+3.Click on a card to flip it and reveal the spirit.
-Click a second card to try to find a matching pair.
+4.Click a second card to try to find a matching pair.
-If the cards match, they remain face-up.
+5.If the cards match, they remain face-up.
 If not, they flip back automatically.
-The number of remaining flips per level is displayed; running out of flips ends the game.
+6.he number of remaining flips per level is displayed; running out of flips ends the game.
-Successfully matching all pairs completes the level and opens the Next Trial screen.
+7.Successfully matching all pairs completes the level and opens the Next Trial screen.
-Players can pause the game, resume, mute or unmute the music, or return to the main menu.
+8.Players can pause the game, resume, mute or unmute the music, or return to the main menu.
-The game progresses through 10 levels with increasing difficulty.
+9.The game progresses through 10 levels with increasing difficulty.

 How to Run the Game
 ---